ThuverX/MySimsModLoader/README.md

 ### Taco Bell Edition

 1. Go to the latest [Release](https://github.com/ThuverX/MySimsModLoader/releases)
-2. Download the file `windows-tacobell`
+2. Download the file `mysims-windows-x86`
 3. Unzip it into your game folder, next to `MySims.exe` (`MySims/bin`)
     - In the end you should have `mods`, `dsound.dll` and `MySims.exe` in the same folder.
 4. Done!
 Launch the game like normal.